Indivd Insights

 Demographic profile: visitors vs tills visitors

-Whether the people who purchase match the stated brand target, or whether conversion is concentrated in a different demographic than strategy assumes
+Whether the people who buy are the people the brand targets, or whether a different demographic is actually converting

 ICP share at entry vs ICP share at tills